programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-3.md

 Open the resulting `catalogue_graph.png` file.
 The image will likely appear as a dense, near-black tangle of overlapping nodes, edges and labels.
 This is an inevitable consequence of the sheer volume of data: a static rendering cannot meaningfully represent a graph of this complexity.

-This is precisely where iPySigma proves its value.
+This is precisely where _ipysigma_ proves its value.
 Rather than attempting to display all nodes, edges and labels at once, it renders the graph as an interactive visualisation that the user can navigate freely, revealing detail progressively as they explore.

 #### Creating the interactive visualisation